tsgates/arch-wiki-markdown/wiki/Namcap.md

 -   variable-not-array (warning) The variable should be a bash array instead of a string.
-These are the variables which should be written as arrays: arch, license, depends, makedepends, optdepends, provides, conflicts, replaces, backup, source, noextract, md5sums.
+These are the variables which should be written as arrays: arch, license, depends, makedepends, optdepends, provides, conflicts, replaces, backup, source, noextract, md5sums
--   backups-preceding-slashes (error) The file mentioned in the backup array begins with a slash ('/').
+-   backups-preceding-slashes (error) The file mentioned in the backup array begins with a slash ('/')
--   package-name-in-uppercase (error) There should not be any upper case letters in package names.
+-   package-name-in-uppercase (error) There should not be any upper case letters in package names
--   specific-host-type-used (warning) Instead of using a specific host type (like i686 or x86_64) use the generic $CARCH variable.
+-   specific-host-type-used (warning) Instead of using a specific host type (like i686 or x86_64) use the generic $CARCH variable
 -   extra-var-begins-without-underscore (warning) The variable is not one of the standard variables defined in the PKGBUILD manual, yet it does not begin with an underscore.
--   file-referred-in-startdir (error) A file was referenced in $startdir outside of $startdir/pkg and $startdir/src.
+-   file-referred-in-startdir (error) A file was referenced in $startdir outside of $startdir/pkg and $startdir/src
 -   missing-md5sums (error) MD5sums corresponding to the source files
     are missing.
-These can be added to the PKGBUILD using makepkg -g >> PKGBUILD.
+These can be added to the PKGBUILD using updpkgsums
--   not-enough-md5sums (error) There are more source files than MD5sums provided in the PKGBUILD.
+-   not-enough-md5sums (error) There are more source files than MD5sums provided in the PKGBUILD
--   too-many-md5sums (error) There are more MD5sums than source files in the PKGBUILD.
+-   too-many-md5sums (error) There are more MD5sums than source files in the PKGBUILD
 -   improper-md5sum (error) An improper MD5sum was found.
 MD5sums are of
-    32 characters in length.
+    32 characters in length
--   specific-sourceforge-mirror (warning) The PKGBUILD uses a specific sourceforge mirror. http://downloads.sourceforge.net should be used instead.
+-   specific-sourceforge-mirror (warning) The PKGBUILD uses a specific sourceforge mirror. http://downloads.sourceforge.net should be used instead
 -   using-dl-sourceforge (warning) The deprecated http://dl.sourceforge.net domain is being used in the source array. http://downloads.sourceforge.net should be used instead.
--   missing-contributor (warning) The contributor tag is missing.
+-   missing-contributor (warning) The contributor tag is missing
--   missing-maintainer (warning) The maintainer tag is missing.
+-   missing-maintainer (warning) The maintainer tag is missing
 -   missing-url (error) The package does not have an upstream homepage set.
-Use the url variable for this.
+Use the url variable for this
 -   pkgname-in-description (warning) Description should not contain the package name.
 -   recommend-use-pkgdir (informational) $startdir/pkg is deprecated,
-    use $pkgdir instead.
+    use $pkgdir instead
 -   recommend-use-srcdir (informational) $startdir/src is deprecated,
-    use $srcdir instead.
+    use $srcdir instead

 > Unreleased